-The latest version of Nuxeo Drive included a new HTML5 UI and embedded WebKit, providing more reactivity, consistency between operating systems and a nicer look and feel.
+The latest version of Nuxeo Drive, our desktop synchronization included a new HTML5 UI and embedded WebKit, providing more reactivity, consistency between operating systems and a nicer look and feel.
 This UI uses a specific drive object to communicate with the core software written in Python and QT.
 Here’s an in-depth look into how we created that drive object, using the QtWebKit module, a web content rendering engine based on the open source WebKit project.

 @QtCore.pyqtSlot(str, str, result=str) def update_password(self, uid, password): return self._update_password(uid, password)